Definition: A textile or cloth is a flexible woven material consisting of a network of natural or artificial fibres referred to as thread or yarn.

 Try organic bamboo or organic GOTS-certified cotton clothing made in New Zealand for babies and toddlers from greenbean, or Greenfields Trading stocks children’s clothes made form Fairtrade certified organic cotton.

 Children and parents love colourful clothes, but how much do you know about how and where they are made?
+Read a blog on environmental impacts of textiles and some possible responses

 For materials and wool sources, try organic merino and organic cotton knitted and coloured in New Zealand by Belle and Beau or for homeware materials, haberdashery and children’s and adults’ fashions, try ecofabric.